jabrena/livingrobots/README.md

 [![Build Status](https://secure.travis-ci.org/jabrena/livingrobots.png)](http://travis-ci.org/jabrena/livingrobots)

-Living Robots, is the Github repository for the new Ebook about LeJOS "Living Robots with EV3".
+Living Robots, is the Github repository for the new Ebook "Living Robots with EV3".

 "Living Robots with EV3" is a ebook designed to learn about development of Robots with modern techniques and technologies.
-The book put the focus in the platform Lego Mindstorms EV3, Linux and the programming language Java.
+The book put the focus in the platform Lego Mindstorms EV3.

 If you enjoyed the previous ebook (http://juanantonio.info/lejos-ebook/) then book your copy now: http://juanantonio.info/about.htm